 A redox titration's equivalence point occurs when we react stoichiometrically equivalent amounts of titrand and titrant.
-As is the case with acid-base and complexation titrations, we estimate the equivalence point of a complexation titration using an experimental end point.
-A variety of methods are available for locating the end point, including indicators and sensors that respond to a change in the solution conditions.
+As is the case for acid-base titrations and complexation titrations, we estimate the equivalence point of a redox titration using an experimental end point.
+A variety of methods are available for locating a redox titration's end point, including indicators and sensors that respond to a change in the solution conditions.